jarydkrish/react-dashboard/README.md

 # Publishing

-If you have access, simply run `yarn publish` to push to Github pages.
+If you have access, simply run `yarn deploy` to push to Github pages.

 # License